14islands/14islands-com-v2/app/blog/_drafts/2016-02-29-why-we-chose-react-for-hybrid-app.md

 ---
 layout: post
-title:  "Why we picked React for our latest hybrid app project"
+title:  "Why we picked React for our latest hybrid app"
-description: "We recently had the pleasure of working with Fjord (Accenture) to prototype and build an HTML5 hybrid app for one of their clients."
+description: "We recently had the pleasure of working with Fjord to prototype and build an HTML5 hybrid app for one of their clients."
 og_image: /images/blog/why-react/screenshot.jpg
+private: true
 ---

-# How we built a hybrid app using React
+# Why we picked React for our latest hybrid app

-**We recently had the pleasure of working with [Fjord](https://www.fjordnet.com/){:target="_blank"} (Accenture) to prototype and build an HTML5 hybrid app for one of their clients.**
+**We recently had the pleasure of working with [Fjord](https://www.fjordnet.com/){:target="_blank"} to prototype and build an HTML5 hybrid app for one of their clients.**

 {% include post-image.html alt="HTML5 hybrid app using React" src="/images/blog/why-react/screenshot.jpg" margin="both" ratio="custom_35" %}

 Hybrid apps provide a way to build an application using web technologies and package it as native apps for multiple mobile platforms.

-In this article we share the techniques and challenges we faced while building an app for iOS and Android using React &amp; Cordova.
+In this article we share the techniques and challenges we faced while building an app for iOS and Android using [React](https://facebook.github.io/react/){:target="_blank"} &amp; [Cordova](https://cordova.apache.org/){:target="_blank"}.

-***Note:** React Native was announced during 2015, however when this project started, React Native for Android had not been released making it a no-go for us.*
+_**Note:** React Native was announced during 2015, however when this project started, React Native for Android had not been released making it a no-go for us._

 ## Learning from experience
 Writing hybrid apps is nothing new and it’s certainly not the right choice for all applications.
-The challange is to achieve the premium feeling of a native app with smooth animations and a snappy interface.
+The challenge is to achieve the premium feeling of a native app with smooth animations and a snappy interface.
 We’ve ventured down this path [many times](http://blog.14islands.com/post/52546836134/case-study-betting-on-a-fully-responsive-web){:target="_blank"} in [the past](http://blog.14islands.com/post/52934733389/racer-a-chrome-experiment){:target="_blank"} using more conventional JavaScript MVC frameworks such as Backbone.js.

 Most hybrid projects start with a fast, responsive UI - until you hit a wall.
 This wall usually appears late in the project, after weeks of adding functionality and more and more content has been injected into the DOM.
 The relationship of view components has become hard to keep track of, and circular dependencies of event listeners cause too many reads/writes to the DOM.